 Click to view the full Art Deco in Bloomsbury Facebook album featuring 33 more photos, including the Victorian side of Gower Street Mews.
 I’d be ever so grateful if you liked my Facebook page while you are there!

 Yannick was an excellent guide and I will definitely be joining him on his Holland Park walking tour in the future.
-You can catch up with Yannick on Twitter where he is @ypldn or on his blog London Unravelled.
+You can catch up with Yannick on Twitter where he is @ypldn or on his blog London Art Deco Tours.
 Thanks for the great tour Yannick!